shepherd-s/YAD/README.md

 ##
 YAD 1.0

-This software aims to turn a single board computer into a drone using the minimum
+This software aims to turn a single board computer into a drone using as little
-possible amount of hardware.
+hardware as possible.
 To do so, it uses the Xenomai4 real-time co-kernel (EVL)
 to simulate PWM on the gpio as input for the ESCs of the motors as most SBCs don't
 provide 4 independent hardware PWM channels.
 The companion Android app is for using
 the phone as a controller.